 Antibiotics have specific purpose.
 They were developed to target pathogenic bacteria that originate in the gut.
 Antibiotics are very adept at destroying those harmful bacteria and eliminating the acute threat of the host (animal or human) being overrun.

 The problem with antibiotic therapy is that it also destroys the body’s natural ability to stay healthy.
 Antibiotics destroy the overall microbiota’s normal balance.
 An imbalanced gut is the underlying cause for multiple health issues, including, yeast overgrowth and further infections.

 In short, both good and bad bacteria are killed with antibiotics.
 But, your dog NEEDS the good bacteria for health.

-This is seen often in pets as well humans.
-Post antibiotic therapy, the animal suffers from diarrhea due to a pathogen known as C. dificile, that grows without check because of competing bacteria being wiped out from antibiotics.
 In contrast, probiotics focus on supplying healthy bacteria so that the microbiota maintains its favorable balance.
-In this balance, pathogens are kept in check, the gut flourishes and helps to produce key substances that help with overall gut function and with immunity.
+Pathogens are challenged to compete with so many “good guys” occupying the future.
+With a healthy balance, pathogens are kept in check, the gut flourishes and produces key substances that support overall gut function and immunity.

 Probiotic Miracle® keeps diarrhea from becoming a problem for your pet after antibiotics.